photoprism/photoprism-docs/docs/developer-guide/setup.md

 make dep
 ```

-Congratulations!
-You can now build the frontend assets (JS), compile the backend (Go) and then run a custom PhotoPrism binary in your local development environment:
+**Congratulations!** You can now build the frontend assets (JS), compile the backend binary (Go) and then run a custom PhotoPrism version in your local environment:

 ```bash
 make build-js